-The EPA assessed the zone as a Strategic Proposal under Part IV of the EP Act.
-Three documents were considered for the purposes of this assessment, the zone:
+The EPA assessed the zone as a strategic proposal under Part IV of the EP Act.
+Three documents are considered for the purposes of finalising this assessment, the zone:

-- Environmental Review Document (dated December 2013);
+- Public Environmental Review (PER) document;

-- EMMP (dated January 2014); and
+- EMMP; and

 - Management Policy (i.e. this policy).